wsbctechnicalblog/wsbctechnicalblog.github.io/content/clash-of-azdo-kanban-fields-and-shared-area-paths.md

 ![Incorrect Board Column Values](/images/clash-of-azdo-kanban-fields-and-shared-area-paths-7.png)

 Here is a view of Team A and the default team next to each other.
-Now take a look at the **Board C** ... field on the cards, all of which point to Team A's **Active** column.
+Now look at the **Board C** ... field on the cards, all of which point to Team A's **Active** column.

 ![Team A and Chaos side by side](/images/clash-of-azdo-kanban-fields-and-shared-area-paths-8.png)